kubernetes-sigs/gateway-api/geps/gep-2643/index.md

 and passes through the request directly to one or more objects, i.e. `Service`, in the cluster based on `backendRefs` rules of the `TLSRoute`.

-### TLSRoute + HTTPs multiplexing
-In the case of TLSRoute + HTTPs multiplexing, it should operate similarly to the mixed TLSRoute, but instead of decrypting and passing the TCP connection as is to the backend, the proper HTTPRoute workflow should happen.

-Multiplexing is supported on `Implementation Specific` support level.

 ## Conflict management and precedences

 The following conflict situations are covered by TLSRoute cases:

-* When a Gateway supports [Multiplexing](#multiplexing-support) it CAN allow multiple listeners on the same port, as soon as they do not conflict on `hostnames` and `tls.mode`.
-* When a Gateway does not support [Multiplexing](#multiplexing-support) and contains a listener with `protocol=TLS`, the Gateway MUST NOT allow any other kind of listener on the same port, and any violating Listener should have a Condition `OverlappingTLSConfig=True` with the reason `OverlappingProtocols`.
 * If a hostname is specified by both the `Listener` and `TLSRoute`, there must be at least one intersecting hostname for the `TLSRoute` to be attached to the `Listener`.